 No prior knowledge of distributed systems is needed.
 A basic knowledge of discrete mathematics and graph theory is assumed, as well as familiarity with the basic concepts from undergraduate-level courses on models on computation, computational complexity, and algorithms and data structures.

 The course is worth 5 credits.
 This is an advanced course, suitable for MSc and PhD students—it is expected that the participants have a BSc degree in computer science (or equivalent).
-Lectures and course material will be in English.
+The lectures and the course material will be in English.

-There are two midterm exams that check that you have reached the learning objectives of the course (see below).
+There are two exams that check that you have reached the learning objectives of the course, one at the end of period I and another at the end of period II.
 The grading of the exams is pass/fail.
 To pass the course, you will have to pass both of the exams.

 There are also weekly exercises.
 Each week you can get at most 8 points in total from the regular exercises (see below).
-If you solve all regular exercises correctly, you can get at most 96 points in total.
-On top of that, you can also get extra points from the challenging exercises.
+If you solve all regular exercises correctly, you can get at most 96 points in total, and on top of that, you can also get extra points from the challenging exercises.
 The grading scale is as follows:

-- grade 1/5: pass both of the midterm exams
+- grade 1/5: pass both of the exams

-- grade 2/5: pass both of the midterm exams + at least 20 exercise points
+- grade 2/5: pass both of the exams + at least 20 exercise points

-- grade 3/5: pass both of the midterm exams + at least 40 exercise points
+- grade 3/5: pass both of the exams + at least 40 exercise points

-- grade 4/5: pass both of the midterm exams + at least 60 exercise points
+- grade 4/5: pass both of the exams + at least 60 exercise points

-- grade 5/5: pass both of the midterm exams + at least 80 exercise points
+- grade 5/5: pass both of the exams + at least 80 exercise points